In-patient luxury rehab center in Thailand

 What are the treatments for substance-induced psychotic disorder?

 Treatments for substance-induced psychotic disorder depend on the specific needs of each patient, the type of substance used, the presence of underlying mental health problems, and the severity of symptoms.
-Sometimes, it’s enough to monitor a patient in a safe environment.
-Substances such as cocaine exhibit stronger effects on the brain, which leads to more severe symptoms and requires more intensive treatment.
-Ideally, treatment for substance-induced psychotic disorder should be performed immediately to reduce the need for hospitalization due to psychotic episodes.
-Treatments for the substance-induced psychotic disorder are listed below:
+The treatments for the substance-induced psychotic disorder are listed below.

-• Medications: a healthcare professional may prescribe medications to decrease symptoms of the disorder and stabilize a patient’s mood.
-The medications may include benzodiazepines, antipsychotics, and selective serotonin reuptake inhibitors (SSRIs).
+• Medications: A healthcare professional prescribes medications to decrease symptoms of the disorder and stabilize a patient’s mood.
+The medications include benzodiazepines, antipsychotics, and selective serotonin reuptake inhibitors (SSRIs).

-• Medically-supervised detox: people with addiction to alcohol or other substances need a detox supervised by a medical team.
-During the detox process, they may receive some medications that reduce the intensity of withdrawal symptoms and psychosis.
+• Medically-supervised detox: People with addiction to alcohol or other substances need a detox supervised by a medical team.
+During the detox process, they receive medications that reduce the intensity of withdrawal symptoms and psychosis.
 The best results occur when a patient follows a complete rehabilitation program, whether it’s inpatient or outpatient.

-• Psychotherapy: important for long-term benefits, especially in people with underlying mental health conditions.
+• Psychotherapy: This treatment is important for long-term benefits, especially in people with underlying mental health conditions.
 Various types of therapy are available, but the therapist chooses the one most suitable for the patient’s symptoms.
 Good examples are cognitive-behavioral therapy (DBT) and dialectical behavior therapy (DBT).
 The main role of CBT, as the most common approach, is to help patients identify negative thought patterns and replace them with more positive alternatives.
-During CBT sessions, patients also learn to cope with their condition, improve skills necessary for daily functioning, and manage other mental health problems they may have.
-The exact number of sessions varies from one patient to another, but it could be 6 to 20 for most people.
+During CBT sessions, patients learn to cope with their condition, improve skills necessary for daily functioning, and manage other mental health problems they potentially have.
+The exact number of sessions varies from one patient to another, but it ranges from 6 to 20 for most people.